-Avon Manor welcomes families and even has cottage rental options for when you need more space.
+Overnight Option: Avon Manor welcomes families and even has cottage rental options for when you need more space.
 A block from the beach with pool access, this spot has a complimentary putting green and bikes on-site.
 Check-in, then sit back for sunset on one of the largest wrap-around porches in the state, and you’ll instantly be in a vacay state of mind even if you’ve only escaped 24 hours.

-If you want to revel in the great outdoors
+Spend time in the great outdoors

-Roast s’mores and sleep under the stars at the on-site campgrounds (a reservation is required).
+Overnight Option: Roast s’mores and sleep under the stars at the on-site campgrounds (a reservation is required).
 With bathroom facilities and fishing spots nearby that include a kid-popular crabbing bridge, spending the night here can be just the place for your family to unplug.